Westsea Construction

 Westsea Place, 1644 Nelson Street, also in the West End of Vancouver, a rental building of 24 floors completed about 1975.

-Year after year the 160 lessee-tenant families have faced bankruptcy-inducing billings in a 10-year project to rehabilitate the entire development at a cost approaching $60 million.
+Year after year the 160 lessee-tenant families at Sun Creek have faced bankruptcy-inducing billings in a 10-year project to rehabilitate the entire development at a cost of more than $60 million, or about $205,000 per suite.
 Lessees who cannot pay billings on time or even whose debt exceeds $5,000 are served notice by the company’s lawyer that they now owe $750 more to cover legal costs and that failure to pay within 10 days will result in foreclosure action.
-The riding’s government-side MLA, Labour Minister Harry Bains is well aware of the crisis faced by Sun Creek lessee tenants that he represents.
-In September of 2023 he was presented in-person with this slide show about the crisis: Housing Crisis at Sun Creek (03L)
+The riding’s government-side MLA, Ms. Jessie Sunner, is aware of the crisis faced by Sun Creek lessee tenants that she represents, as was the previous MLA, Harry Bains.
+A slide presentation about the project’s crushing billings to lessees can be seen here Housing Crisis at Sun Creek (06aL) (updated in August, 2025).

 Royal Apartments and Blue Haven at 6340 and 6420 Buswell Street in Richmond, south of Vancouver.
 The two four-storey wood-frame buildings were completed in 1974 and house 51 suites each, either most or all on lease assignments.
 The Blue Haven property is owned by the same principals under the corporate name Westpark Investments, and their lawyer-enforced hard line on building rehabilitation expenses to be paid by lessees matches that at Sun Creek Estates.